Mahich123/Shift/README.md

 *Copyright (c) 2020 - present, Sijey.
 All rights reserved.*

-The source files of Shift are officially hosted on [GitHub](https://github.com/sijey-praveen/Shift/) by the Author and licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/).
+The Shift is distributed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/) by the Author.